 How to remove rust stains from ceramic surfaces

-- Half a lemon
+Half a lemon

-How to use:
+🧽 How to use:

-Bar Keepers Friend, in both powder and liquid forms, is an extraordinarily effective method for removing rust stains from bathroom fixtures.
+Bar Keepers Friend, in both powder and liquid forms, is an extraordinarily effective method for getting rid of rust stains from bathroom fixtures.
 Bar Keepers Friend will safely remove rust stains and mineral deposits from all toilet bowls and metallic faucet finishes.
 And, according to the manufacturer, it may also be used to remove stains from sinks, bathtubs, and shower basins made of stainless steel, porcelain, Corian, fireclay, ceramic, acrylic, copper, glass, enameled cast iron, fiberglass, and solid-surface materials.

 Bar Keepers Friend ingredients include mineral feldspar, sodium dodecylbenzene sulfonate (a common detergent), and oxalic acid.
 Because it is much less abrasive than cleaners such as Ajax or Comet, Bar Keepers Friend is less likely to scratch surfaces.